“Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill them.” (Matthew 5:17)

 “The works I do in my Father’s name testify about Me, but you do not believe because you are not My sheep.
 My sheep listen to My voice; I know them, and they follow Me.
 I give them eternal life, and they shall never perish; no one will snatch them out of My hand.”
 (John 10:25–28)

 Yeshua proclaimed His authority often.
 We see this again when He attended the Festival of Sukkot (Tabernacles):

 “On the last and greatest day of the festival, Yeshua stood and said in a loud voice, ‘Let anyone who is thirsty come to me and drink.
 Whoever believes in Me, as Scripture has said, rivers of living water will flow from within them.’”
 (John 7:37–38)

-Yeshua proclaimed His Messiahship at the same moment the Kohen (Priest) poured out a water oblation to God in thanksgiving.
+Yeshua proclaimed His Messiahship the same moment at which the Kohen (Priest) poured out a water oblation to God in thanksgiving.
 (See also Leviticus 23:33–44)

 As a master Jewish teacher, Yeshua was deeply concerned about sharing Kingdom truth that leads to eternal life with God.
 Therefore, He sharply rebuked those who led people away from that truth with man-made laws and practices that are not divinely inspired.

 For instance, He recognized both the authority and the hypocrisy of the Pharisees and called them out on it: